mhanberg/zk.nvim/README.md

 - `ctrl-v`: open note in a vertical split.
 - `ctrl-x`: open note in a horizontal split.
 - `ctrl-t`: open note in a new tab page.
+- `ctrl-e`: create a new note with the current query.

 ## Lua API